 At Lucerne House our person-centred activity programme has been tailored to suit the residents living in our home.
 It is constantly developing due to the direct feedback from our residents and enables them to take part in existing hobbies and new tasks that aim to stimulate creativity, intellect, physical ability and improve well being.
 With music groups, pub outings, cooking, gardening, one to one time, entertainers, quiz's, bingo and more, there is never a shortage of things to do.

 We also have external providers who visit the home.
 We have Rachel Sherring who provides Yoga Sessions, Lorrain Christopher who is available every Wednesday and Thursday for hair appointments in our on site salon, Sharon Rees who visits on a Wednesday to provide massage therapy sessions in the comfort of your chair and regular Church Services which do include a monthly Holy Communion.
-We are always open to new suggestions so if you do have any please see Alex Petersen (Head of Activities), Jan Taylor or Scott Foot (Activity Coordinator's) who will be happy to listen.
+We are always open to new suggestions, so if you do have any, our activities team will always be happy to listen.

 Life at our home

 We have many exciting things to look forward to at Lucerne House in 2020 with new activities and meaningful engagements on the horizon.
 On New Year’s day we had an excellent time playing with the giant scrabble board.
 Two teams made up of residents and relatives competed against each other.

 There was plenty of healthy competition and lots of banter, which really lifted our spirits and enthused us for the year ahead.
 Ernie, one of our residents, remarked on what a great game it was and how much everyone has seemed to enjoy it.
 Look out for more activities and events in our upcoming events section of our website and as always if you fancy joining us then do pop in.